bormaxi8080/bormaxi8080/README.md

 <hr>

-### My projects timeline:
+### My Projects Timeline:

 Continued...

+Nov 2022-Now - Busy in a private project.

-Oct 2022 - Continue experimenting with social media monitoring and people's big data imports
+Oct 2022-Now - Continue experimenting with social media monitoring and people's big data imports

 Sep-Oct 2022 - Help for those who fled from mobilization in Russia